Azure/azure-powershell/src/StorageSync/StorageSync/help/Remove-AzStorageSyncCloudEndpoint.md

 ```

 ### -Force
-Force to Delete the CloudEndpoint
+Supply -Force to skip confirmation of this command.

 ```yaml
 Type: System.Management.Automation.SwitchParameter